Valenwe/Arstotzka-Generator/README.md

 ![Glory to Arstotzka](imgs/arstotzka.png)

 A simple video generator of a custom ending of the famous Papers Please game.
+Works on a Windows environment.
 It uses the images from the **ending n°10** of the game.

 ## [Example](example.mp4)